tinyplex/tinybase/site/guides/3_schemas_and_persistence/4_persisting_data.md

 There is also a way to developer custom Persisters of your own, which we describe in the Custom Persistence guide.

+For more complex synchronization, TinyBase includes persisters for frameworks like Yjs:

+- The createYjsPersister function (in the persister-yjs module) returns a Persister that connects to a Yjs document.

+(See the Synchronizing Data guide for more details on those.)

 ## Persister Operations

 A Persister lets you explicit save or load data, with the save method and the